smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/development/consolidated-to-do-list.md

 ## The List

 Links to the original documents are in brackets.
 My comments are in bold.
-<mark style=color:back;background-color:yellow">Peter Hambly comments are in Yellow</mark>
+<mark style="color:back;background-color:yellow">Peter Hambly comments are in Yellow</mark>

 - Optimise performance on very large datasets ([redev]({{ site.baseurl }}/development/The-RIF-re-development)).
-  <mark style=color:back;background-color:yellow">This work is envisaged to require:
+  <mark style="color:back;background-color:yellow">This work is envisaged to require:
   <ul>
     <li>Use of partitioning for Health data (especially denomninators);</li>
     <li>Potential for the tuning of extraction SQL, especially on SQL Server.
 If partitioning is used it is essential to verify that partition elimination